benjaminyzg/main/README.md

 ## 🪧 Commercial Collaboration
 - Open for commercial collaboration in the area of advisory and consultancy work for government; capital market; healthcare and sustainability.
-- Open to speak for a nominal fee in public international conference and forum.
+- Open to speak for a nominal fee at public international conference and forum.
--

 ## 🗂️ Academic Publications
 - to be completed -